jordaoqualho/Ephero/chrome-extension/README.md

 ### Text Selection Sharing

-1. **Right-click method**: Select any text on a webpage, right-click, and choose "Share securely with Secure Share"
+1. **Right-click method**: Select any text on a webpage, right-click, and choose "Share securely with Ephero"
 2. **Keyboard shortcut**: Select text and press `Ctrl+Shift+S` for quick sharing
 3. The selected text will automatically populate the message input
 4. Create or join a room to share the selected content